Diplomat from Philippines first known coronavirus case at U.N. in New York

-UNITED NATIONS (Reuters) - A female diplomat from the Philippines mission to the United Nations tested positive for coronavirus on Thursday, according to a note sent to U.N. missions, making the woman the first known case at the world body’s New York headquarters.
+UNITED NATIONS, March 12 (Reuters) - A female diplomat from the Philippines mission to the United Nations tested positive for coronavirus on Thursday, according to a note sent to U.N. missions, making the woman the first known case at the world body’s New York headquarters.

 “As of today, the Philippine Mission is in lockdown, and all personnel are instructed to self-quarantine and to seek medical attention should they develop the symptoms.
 We are assuming that all of us have been infected,” wrote Philippines acting U.N.
 Ambassador Kira Azucena in a message seen by Reuters.